 Several mailing list services offer a free plan that will work just fine.

 For example, MailerLite is free up to 1000 contacts.
 It’s simple, has a clean interface, and if you ever do decide to upgrade, it’s affordably priced.

 7. Create a community

 Invite your players to it.
-Use it to collect new ideas, help new players, announce events, or just hang out and shoot the shit.
+Use it to collect new ideas, welcome new players, help newbies, announce events, or just hang out and shoot the shit.
 Be a community.

 Remember: players are attracted to different kinds of games.
 Some players prefer RP, some don’t.
 Some want a fantasy experience, some are looking for sci-fi.

 However, if you make friends with other game admins, you can extend your reach by helping each other market your games to players who are a better fit.

 8. Advertise your cool events, new content, etc.

 By now, you’ve hopefully got a game, a listing, some devoted players, social media accounts, a Discord server, friends in the community, and you know how to promote your game on r/MUD and other forums.

 If so, congratulations, because PHEW! that sounds like a lot of f*cking work, and I mean that.
 Props to you.
 The majority of MUDs never make it that far.